Gregangelo's Velocity Circus: Origins

-Gregangelo Herrera was seventeen when he started his Saturday night show at the Pasha Club as a whirling dervish, drummer, and folkloric dancer.
+Gregangelo Herrera was seventeen years old when he started his Saturday night show at the Pasha Club as a whirling dervish, drummer, and folkloric dancer.
 The supper club had a Moroccan fantasy aesthetic and was a metropolitan spin on Sahara City, a small Middle Eastern circus in Cairo.
 Gregangelo Herrera developed the act in a direction that was more futuristic and modern than the traditional Dervish act he was hired to perform and was consequently fired three times.
 However, they rehired him three times as well.
 During this period in his adolescence, he trained in dance and developed his whirling dervish act with Amina Goodyear, a cultural dance and music teacher who owned Aswan Dancers.
 Susu Pampanin, one of the Aswan Dance teachers in drumming, locally produced the Cairo Cat performance, where Herrera performed as an ensemble drummer.
 The community performances gave Herrera exposure at a young age and was formative to his philosophy about money and art.

 At the age of eighteen, Herrera declared an individualized major at California College of the Arts, which incorporated multimedia, textiles, cultural studies, videography, woodworking, and drawing.
 The major he created allowed him to produce shows later on.
 Paying for school as he attended, Herrera worked at a contemporary art gallery called Japonesque.
 He also traveled to the remote areas in the Middle East with school grant money and earned credits for cultural studies while he continued to develop his artistic career.

 Gregangelo Herrera was training at the San Francisco School of Circus Arts (Circus Center) to develop his aerial arts skills when he met Zeina Asfour, another circus performer of Lebanese descent.
 While training together, surrounding circus performers began to collaborate with Herrera, gaining an interest in his artist for-profit mentality.
 Herrera began choreographing circus acts that employed a Middle Eastern sensibility while incorporating aspects of astrophysics.
 In interviews and through his museum tours, Herrera points to how momentum, velocity, and the natural elements interplay in the circus field.
 For example, he still employs the laws of physics into the themes and titles of his choreographed performances.

 Herrera became aware of the Big Bang theory in the 1990s; in 1992 scientists witnessed through a telescope what they thought was a universe coming into existence.
 Obsessed with the Big Bang theory, Herrera wanted a company name that described the force of everything that exists in the universe.
 Thus, Herrera thought the equation for velocity (velocity equals distance over time) fit the kinetic nature of circus arts, performance arts, and the arts in general.
 Finding that art comes into existence through movement is very characteristic of the traditional Whirling Dervish philosophy.